-Hyundai Motor is a key player in the driver physiological state estimation innovation area.
+Hyundai is a key player in the driver physiological state estimation innovation area.
 It has developed an autonomous driving redundancy system that ensures the safety of passengers by safely driving and stopping the vehicle when a system failure is detected during autonomous driving.
 Hyundai is also planning to develop an autonomous vehicle with high safety and reliability by integrating cybersecurity features, cameras, and lidar sensors.
-Toyota Motor, Kia, Ford, Denso and Nissan are some of the other key players.
+Toyota, Kia, Ford, Denso and Nissan are some of the other key players.

 To further understand how IoT is disrupting the automotive industry, access GlobalData’s latest thematic research report on Internet of Things (IoT) in Automotive.